fectec/CoppeliaSimMobileRobots/README.md

-# Coppelia Differential Drive
+# Coppelia Mobile Robots

 <p align="justify">
-ROS2-based simulation of a differential-drive robot in CoppeliaSim with visual servoing.
-Developed as part of the undergraduate course <strong>"Intelligent Robotics Implementation."</strong>
+ROS2-based simulation of a differential-drive robot with visual servoing and a snake robot (ACM-R5) in CoppeliaSim.
+Developed for the Mobile Ground Robots module in the undergraduate course <strong>"Intelligent Robotics Implementation."</strong>
 </p>

 <p align="center">